Pressure, Meet Play: A Guide to Picking the Right Game (Part II)

 In every round, a list of words is revealed, with one designated as the secret word, which is known by all players except one (the chameleon).
 All players (including the chameleon) must give a clue about the secret word to indicate they know what it is.
 At the end of the round, players discuss and vote for who they believe is not in the know.
 The game creates a lot of laughs, as well as insight on how to listen better to your teammates.

-At the intersection of “Why” and “Thinking” is Strategic Planning.
+At the intersection of “Why” and “Thinking” is Strategy and Mindset.
 When people are thoughtful about creating goals and consider how decisions impact those goals, it can be easier to understand the purpose of tasks and get group buy-in.
 Solid plans also grow from balancing perspectives and ideas from all levels of the team.

-When workspaces are experiencing Strategic Planning as a pressure point, people may be lost in team goals or thinking reactively.
+When workspaces are experiencing Strategy and Mindset as a pressure point, people may be lost in team goals or thinking reactively.
 It’s easy to feel overwhelmed by or behind on work when you don’t have any intuition for what to do next.

 To address this pressure point, we love collective problem-solving exercises like escape rooms, in which players must solve a series of puzzles to get out of a (physical or virtual) locked room in a limited amount of time.
 Even though the game’s goal is time-driven, success requires a sound strategy and understanding before entering the room.
 When a team accesses individual strengths, divides labor, and establishes communication norms, people can focus on the task at hand.